Igorehadem/remix-mini-contracts/README.md

 - Ping.sol
 - Greeter.sol
 - Counter.sol

-Each contract can be compiled in Remix (Solidity 0.8.25) and deployed directly. one more contract need
+- TinyStorage

-Added Tiny storage contract
+Each contract can be compiled in Remix (Solidity 0.8.25) and deployed directly. one more contract need.